FrustratedGameDev/txts/slides/talk1.md

 % The Frustrated Developer
-% Denae Ford and Anthoney Elliot
+% Denae Ford and Anthony Elliott
 % January 20, 2015

 # In the morning